Optical Spectrum Analyzers

 The interferograms generated by the instrument vary from 0.5 million to 16 million data points depending on the resolution and sensitivity mode settings employed.
 The FT-OSA software analyzes the input data and intelligently selects the optimal FFT algorithm from our internal library.

 Additional software performance is realized by utilizing an asynchronous, multi-threaded approach to collecting and handling interferogram data through the multitude of processing stages required to yield spectrum information.
 The software's multi-threaded architecture manages several operational tasks in parallel by actively adapting to the PC's capabilities, thus ensuring maximum processor bandwidth utilization.
-Each of our FT-OSA instruments ships complete with a laptop computer that has been carefully selected to ensure both the data processing and user interface operate optimally.
+Each of our FT-OSA instruments ships complete with a laptop computer that has been carefully selected to ensure that both the data processing and user interface operate optimally.

 Wavelength Meter Mode

 When narrowband optical signals are analyzed, the FT-OSA automatically calculates the center wavelength of the input, which can be displayed in a window just below the main display that presents the overall spectrum.
-The central wavelength λ is calculated by counting interference fringes (periods in the interferogram) from both the input and reference lasers according to the following formula:
+The central wavelength, λ, is calculated by counting interference fringes (periods in the interferogram) from both the input and reference lasers according to the following formula:

 The software evaluates the spectrum of the unknown input in order to determine an appropriate display resolution.
-If the data is unreliable, as would be the case for a multiple peak spectrum, the software disables the Wavelength Meter Mode so it does not provide misleading results.
+If the data is unreliable, as would be the case for a multiple peak spectrum, the software disables the Wavelength Meter mode so it does not provide misleading results.

 Wavelength Calibration and Accuracy

 For customers operating in the visible spectrum, the influence of relative humidity (RH) on the refractive index of air can affect the accuracy of the measurements.
-To compensate for this, the software allows the RH to be set manually.
+To compensate for this, the software allows the assumed RH value to be set manually.
 The effect of the humidity is negligible in the infrared.

-|From Peak||Dynamic Range|
+|Distance from Peak||Dynamic Range|

 |0.2 nm (25 GHz)||30 dB|